Home » How to Manage Trade Promotions: 5 Tips to Improve Sales and ROI

 Wonder Vault Display: Oreo’s Innovative Retail Experience & Trade Promotion

 Several years ago, Oreo, known for its innovative marketing campaigns, created the “Wonder Vault” experience in select retail locations.
-The display resembled a whimsical “vault” or treasure chest, often oversized and colorful, evoking a sense of excitement and curiosity.
+The display resembled a whimsical “vault” or treasure chest, often oversized and colorful, evoking excitement and curiosity (Doni Fun).

 Inside the Wonder Vault, various Oreo products, including different flavors, limited editions, and packaging sizes, were showcased in a visually appealing manner.
-Some displays included interactive elements like touch screens or QR codes that shoppers could use to unlock digital content, such as recipes, games, or behind-the-scenes videos related to Oreo.
+Some displays included interactive elements, such as touch screens and QR codes, that shoppers could use to unlock digital content, including recipes, games, and behind-the-scenes videos related to Oreo.

 The Wonder Vault’s design and messaging aligned with Oreo’s brand identity of fun, creativity, and indulgence, creating a memorable experience for shoppers.